Materials graph tutorial – Lens Studio

 If you drag this new material in the Screen Image’s ‘Material’ in the Inspector, it will show up with no options at all.
 You can’t even choose a texture.

-And it only outputs a white color, ’cause we’re not giving it anything to do.
+And it only outputs a white color.
 This is a completely empty material right now.

 To give this material something to do, go to Window > Panels > Shader Graph Editor.